 8. Monitoring Public body meetings: OOG continues to play an important role in ensuring that Boards, Commissions, and other public bodies successfully conduct government business remotely.
 OOG is currently responsible for remotely overseeing that approximately 292 public bodies comply with the OMA.
 This figure includes approximately 105 Local School Advisory Teams.
 OOG continues to ensure the public's right of access to public meetings by monitoring public body compliance with the OMA as amended by the "Coronavirus Support Congressional Review Emergency Amendment of 2020."
-We are monitoring public meeting notices to ensure they provide remote meeting access information for the public to observe these meetings.
+We are monitoring public meeting access information for the public to observe these meetings.
 We are also attending meetings remotely to observe meetings as participants.